 Time blocking and colours

 First thing: I like to block my calendar.
-Block my time to the tasks that I really have to do.
-And I even block my meals and break time.
+Block my time not only for meetings but also for the tasks that I really have to do.
+I even block my meals and break time.
 If I’m too focused on work and I forget to eat, my phone will send me a notification telling me to stop for a bit and take a break.

 Adjusting and adapting to change

 But there is one thing about calendars.
 They get dull if every week looks the same.
 I had a system in January that worked just fine but in February, I lacked the will to do those tasks.
 It was so repetitive and it didn’t have any flow to it.
 But that’s normal.
 We’re not robots.
 If our calendar always looks the same and there isn’t a little change in them, it gets a little hard to follow.

 We as people change as well.
 We’re constantly changing and improving ourselves.
 That same way, our calendars should change and improve too.
 Every system needs updating.

 When you get used to a system, it makes you feel comfortable as it’s something you’re already familiarised with.
 But trust me, it will need some changes in the future.